ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added width to base `Input` Component for `SearchBar` Component
 * Added width to base `Select` Component for `SearchBar` Component
 * Updated layout in `SearchBar` Component due to changes in mobile and tablet view
-* Updated import path for shared atoms and props for `CMSAdmin` Component
 * Removed `CMSTLFooter` Component
 * Updated import path for shared atoms and props for `CMSUser` Component
 * Adjusted margin and padding for `CMSUser` Component